wberrier/video-download-service/README.md

 * [ ] log all requests under subdirectory
   * [ ] find good logging crate
 * [ ] only keep "last n" for each ip
+* [ ] put cargo/git version into binary to display on webpage

 # Implementation